Akhil-lodhiya/ecommerce-api/README.md

 The E-commerce API is built using Node.js, Express.js, and MongoDB, providing functionality for the admin to manage their product inventory.
 The API allows for viewing the inventory, creating new products, deleting existing products, and updating the quantity of products.

 Tech Stack:
-- Node.js: A JavaScript runtime environment that allows running JavaScript on the server-side.
+- Node.js: A JavaScript runtime environment that allows running JavaScript on the server side.
 - Express.js: A web application framework for Node.js, used for handling server-side logic and creating RESTful APIs.
 - MongoDB: A NoSQL database used for storing and retrieving product inventory data.